Reviem0/CompSci-Notes/Networks and Security/Network Layer/Transport Layers.md

 # UDP
+- Connectionless:
-Allows sending of datagrams without establishing connection The UDP header is much simpler than TCP
+The UDP header is much simpler than TCP
 Checksum is optional
 Can multicast (one to many)

 # UDP Loss
 - Lossy/congested links can drop packets
-	-  Higher protocols can send a reques
+	-  Higher protocols can send a request back to source if needed.
+- Lower bandwidth links may drop packets as their buffers fill up
+	- Applications could detect this an